osrf/buildfarm-tools/playbook/buildfarmer/README.md

 #### Flaky test

-A flaky test is a test that fails sometimes and passes sometimes.
+A flaky test is a test that fails inconsistently, sometimes passing and other times failing.